HIshimmoo/OSIF_Revised/README.md

    > estVars = np.diag(cov_matrix * sigma_squared)
    > self.standardDeviation = np.sqrt(estVars)
    > ```
-   This modification ensures that the least-squares fitting process can proceed even if %\(J^T J\)% is singular, with a proper warning to the user.
+   This modification ensures that the least-squares fitting process can proceed even if $\(J^T J\)$ is singular, with a proper warning to the user.

 4. **Auto Frequency-Window Function:**
    We added an automated frequency-window selection routine.
 This function automatically searches for an optimal frequency range that minimizes the average percent standard error (SE) for the critical parameters (Rmem and Rcl).